OsloMet-OceanLab/.github/profile/README.md

-## Welcome to OsloMet Oceanlab / Havlaboratoriet github page 👋
+## Welcome to OsloMet Oceanlab / Havlaboratoriet github page 🌊🌊🌊🌊

+OsloMet Oceanlab/Havlaboratoriet coordinates research, education, innovation, and public outreach activities related to ocean technology and sustainability.

-In this page you will find information about available equipment and infrastructure, as well as a collection of software repositories.
+In this page we will publish information about available equipment and infrastructure, as well as a collection of software repositories.

 <!--